 Many family members who suspect abuse is occurring simply bite their tongue because they don’t want to cause problems for their elderly loved one.
 Do not make this mistake.
 If you suspect your loved one is being neglected or abused, speak to an attorney to discuss the situation.

-What To Do If a Family Member is Being Abused or Neglected in a Nursing Home
+What to Do If a Family Member Is Being Abused or Neglected in a Nursing Home

 If it turns out your loved one is being abused or neglected, contact an attorney right away.
 A claim can be pursued in order to obtain damages and to ensure that the negligent and illegal practices at the facility are ceased.
 Documenting improper care at the nursing home is critical when bringing a claim.
-Nursing homes that accept federal money are subject to rules and regulations are by the Health Care Financing Administration (HCFA) and are enforced by the state in which the facility is located.
+Nursing homes that accept federal money are subject to rules and regulations by the Health Care Financing Administration (HCFA) and are enforced by the state in which the facility is located.
 The following regulations are applicable to elder care neglect claims: